craft-cc/cc-farmland/README.md

 # cc-farmland

-cc-farmland is a tool for Computercraft that manages a mystical agriculture farm.
-It includes a variety of programs designed to help automate and optimize various aspects of farming with the Mystical Agriculture mod, such as planting, watering, harvesting, and breeding.
+cc-farmland is a tool for Computercraft that manages a mystical agriculture farm using both the Mystical Agriculture and Botany Pots mods.
+It includes a variety of programs designed to help automate and optimize various aspects of farming, such as planting, harvesting, and breeding.
 The tool includes a user-friendly interface that allows players to easily monitor and control their farm from their Computercraft terminal.

-Whether you're a beginner or an experienced farmer, cc-farmland has something to offer for those looking to use Mystical Agriculture in their gameplay.
+Whether you're a beginner or an experienced farmer, cc-farmland has something to offer for those looking to use Mystical Agriculture and Botany Pots in their gameplay.

 ## Features
 - Automates various farming tasks